IbrahimElshafey/LocalResumableFunction/_Documents/Publisher.md

 ﻿# Publisher Project
 * Review CanPublishFromExternal and IsLocalOnly
 	* Should it defined for method group or method idenetifier
-* Publish from client to multiple services
 * Pushed call may have flag fields for:
 	* Is from external
 	* From service
 	* To Service
 	* Processing behavior (Process Locally, or propagate in cluster)
 * Should we define an external id for pushed call?

 * Retry policy for the failed requests before save to failed requests
 * When to stop/block pushing call to the RF service